yeezick/yeezick/README.md

   ### Tl;dr
   I'm a nerd at heart with a huge passion for human evolution, space, and nature.

-  If you are an aspiring software developer who's in the same boat as me <b> or </b> you're here to professionally assess me, please reach out so we can learn, build your business, or do both together!
+  ### Let's Connect!

-  ### Connect with me via:
+  If you are an aspiring software developer who's in the same boat as me <b> or </b> you're here to professionally assess me, please reach out so we can learn, build, or both together!

   <ul>
   <li><a href="https://www.linkedin.com/in/erick-manrique/"> LinkedIn </a> </li>